May 6, 2026

 $80,000+ (high)~$1,800–$2,500✅ Yes

-• Frequent business travelers: Companies sending employees on regular trips benefit from airport lounge access, airline fee credits, and hotel perks.
+This card is ideal for businesses whose owners or employees travel frequently.
+Companies sending employees on regular trips benefit from airport lounge access, airline fee credits, and hotel perks.
 Even two travelers taking monthly flights can save hundreds in lounge fees alone.
+Professional services firms—consultants, accountants, and attorneys—often have high travel and client entertainment expenses that align with the card's strongest categories.

-Not ideal for these situations
+Not ideal for budget-conscious or low-volume spenders

 • Businesses spending under $25,000 annually: Low spend makes it difficult to recover the annual fee value